leblancdaniel/paraphraser/README.md

 ## Run back translation data augmentation for your dataset

-The following command translates the provided example file.
+The following command augments the provided FAQ.csv file.
 It automatically splits paragraphs into sentences, translates English sentences to French and then translates them back into English.
-Finally, it composes the paraphrased sentences into paragraphs.
+Then, it composes the paraphrased sentences into paragraphs corresponding to the 'Response/Answer' columns.
+Finally, it removes any duplicated paraphrases and appends them to a final .csv file.
 Go to the *back_translate* directory and run:

 ```shell
 bash download.sh
 bash run.sh
 ```
 The first run will throw an error that it can't find *vocab.enfr.large.32768* under *checkpoints* because the file is created by T2T under another name.
 Simply rename the created *vocab.* file to the expected filename and run again.

 The output is quite verbose because of versioning issues of TF and T2T.

+You can run this program on the original document multiple times, to further augment the data.

 ### Guidelines for hyperparameters:

 There is a variable *sampling_temp* in the bash file.
 It is used to control the diversity and quality of the paraphrases.
 Increasing sampling_temp will lead to increased diversity but worse quality.
-Surprisingly, diversity is more important than quality for many tasks we tried.
+Surprisingly, diversity is more important than quality for many tasks.

-You can also specify the number of iterations you would like to run, i.e. the number of paraphrases you would like to create.
+You can also specify the number of iterations you would like to run, i.e. the number of paraphrases you would like to create for each row on a single run.

 If you want to do back translation to a large file, you can change the replicas and worker_id arguments in run.sh.
 For example, when replicas=3, we divide the data into three parts, and each run.sh will only process one part according to the worker_id.

-## General guidelines for setting hyperparameters:

-UDA works out-of-box and does not require extensive hyperparameter tuning, but to really push the performance, here are suggestions about hyperparamters:

-*   In trying to find the best balance of new paraphrases, keep in mind the tradeoff between *sampling_temp* and *iterations*.
-The more iterations you run, the higher % of duplicate paraphrases are removed.
-Moreover, the lower the sampling temp, the higher % of duplicate paraphrases are likely to occur.
+In trying to find the best balance of new paraphrases, keep in mind the tradeoff between *sampling_temp* and *iterations*.
+The more iterations you run, the higher
-*   It works well to set the weight on unsupervised objective *'unsup_coeff'* to 1.
-*   Use a lower learning rate than pure supervised learning because there are two loss terms computed on labeled data and unlabeled data respecitively.
-*   If your have an extremely small amount of data, try to tweak 'uda_softmax_temp' and 'uda_confidence_thresh' a bit.
-For more details about these two hyperparameters, search the "Confidence-based masking" and "Softmax temperature control" in the paper.
-*   Effective augmentation for supervised learning usually works well for UDA.
+% of duplicate paraphrases are removed.
+The lower the diversity, the higher % of duplicate paraphrases are likely to be created and thus removed.

 ## Acknowledgement